The Skysnag Blog

 What is BIMI?

 BIMI is a specification that permits the placement of brand logos next to verified emails.
 BIMI confirms brand-related information stored in your server.
 In fact, it works hand in hand with SPF, DMARC, and DKIM to let email clients know that you are who you say you are.
 As a result, it also helps with deliverability.
-BIMI assists in increasing brand identification and trust while also assisting in increasing brand visibility.
+BIMI assists in increasing brand identification and trust, in addition to increasing brand visibility.

 How does BIMI work?